dalance/flexlint/README.md

 So `required` pattern is not matched, or `forbidden` pattern is matched, then check is failed.
 `required` and `forbidden` is optional, but if both of them is not defined, check is skipped.
 If the `pattern` matched point is included in the `ignore` matched range, check is skipped.
+If files matched `includes` match `excludes` too, the files are skipped.

 The example for `if` with brace of C/C++ is below: